foroughmand/azan-tv/README.md

 cd azan-tv
 ```

 The main streaming part is done via ffplayout which we have modified it a little to support customizable text overlay feature of ffmpeg.
 You can get and build the ffplayout with the following command.
+For this step, [rust](https://doc.rust-lang.org/cargo/getting-started/installation.html) should be installed.
 ```
 git clone git@github.com:foroughmand/ffplayout.git
 cd ffplayout
+cargo update time
 cargo build
 cd ..
 ```